doritoes/ipgiraffe.com/5_Route_53.md

     - Routing policy: **Simple routing** (default)
     - Click **Create records**

 ## Testing
+You can test DNS records from inside Route 53.
-1. From inside Route 353 click **Hosted zones** from the menu on the left
+1. Click **Hosted zones** from the menu on the left
 2. Click on your domain (ex., ipgiraffe.com)
 3. Click **Test record**
     - First test - A Record